chef/chef-web-docs/chef_master/source/resource_examples.rst

      not_if { File.exist?('#{key_dir}/server.crt') }
    end

 where ``code`` contains the OpenSSL command to be run.
-The ``not_if`` property tells the chef-client not to run the command if the file already exists.
+The ``not_if`` property tells Chef Infra Client not to run the command if the file already exists.

 .. end_tag